cdtoews/12-step-meeting-pdf/readme.txt

 = 0.1.3 =
 * Some changes to data structure
+* Links to sample PDF's
+* HTML editor in PDF page
+* Javascript to try to stop users from submitting for PDF without saving values

 = 0.1.2 =
 * Parsing state and city from address, not region and sub-region